Aravindh0523/Urban_model_Bengaluru_city/README.md

 # INTRODUCTION:

 The project shows the evolution of Bengaluru's urban areas over time.
-The approach involves the use of Google Earth Engine and includes image acquisition, classification and visualization.
+The approach involves the use of the Google Earth Engine and includes image acquisition, classification, and visualization.

 # Study Area:
 ![ROI](https://github.com/Revmi28/Urban_model_Bengaluru_city/assets/106192874/48700fb0-ce02-4566-b61b-cc2be5ffb506)